All Episodes

 At that point, the Taliban was already in their neighborhood, Sean, looking for them.

-Thank God, Corey Mills, who was who was trying to help them out, he had Afghans that had helped him as a contractor and worked with these special operators in Afghanistan that were still on the inside.
+Thank God, Corey Mills, who was trying to help them out, he had Afghans that had helped him as a contractor and worked with these special operators in Afghanistan that were still on the inside.

 And Corey knew how to contact them.